 While we stated that Rosemary’s Baby is perhaps the least horrific film in our 31 Days of Horror, that doesn’t mean that there’s nothing to fear.
 The film is most certainly a work of horror but with a psychological arthouse flair.
 There’s a constant sense of dread as Rosemary is bullied, mistreated, and micromanaged throughout her entire pregnancy.
 She’s not allowed to make any choices for herself even if they seem to be the best way to go for a successful pregnancy.
 The physical pain and mental anguish she suffers through are real-life fears for new and expecting mothers and Polanski does a phenomenal job accentuating them throughout the film.
 This is even without the threat of a coven potentially staking a claim on her unborn child.
 Due to the characters, relatable real-life issues, and the torment suffered by the lead character, Rosemary’s Baby is an unforgettable experience from a top tier filmmaker.

-That’s it for Part 1 of our 31 Days of Horror but, don’t worry, the list will continue in Part 2!
+That’s it for Part 1 of our 31 Days of Horror!
+Click here for Part 2!